Skip to main content

 What Are Apps?

 Apps let you build and manage Twenty customizations as code.
-Instead of configuring everything through the UI, you define your data model and serverless functions in code — making it faster to build, maintain, and roll out to multiple workspaces.
+Instead of configuring everything through the UI, you define your data model and logic functions in code — making it faster to build, maintain, and roll out to multiple workspaces.
 What you can do today:

 • Define custom objects and fields as code (managed data model)

-• Build serverless functions with custom triggers
+• Build logic functions with custom triggers

 • Deploy the same app across multiple workspaces